-Half-foot interval bathymetric data resulted in lake-bottom contour lines from 81 ft. to 116 ft.
+Half-foot interval bathymetric data gathered from recent field surveys resulted in lake-bottom contour lines from 81 ft. to 101.5 ft.
 (Figure 12).
-These data revealed that the lowest lake bottom contour (81 ft.) is located in the southeast quarter of the lake.
+These data revealed that the lowest lake bottom contour (81 ft.), or the deepest part of the lake, is located in the center of the lake.
 Additional morphometric or bathymetric information for the lake basin is discussed in the Methods, Results and Discussion section of this report.